Road Opening Licence

 - Email Eir before you dig: "Click before you dig"

-- 2 drawings of your proposed excavation
+- A drawing of all proposed excavation areas

 - A description of your proposed works programme with dates